determined-ai/determined/docs/integrations/ide/_index.rst

  IDEs
 ######

-Determined shells can be used in the popular IDEs similarly to a common remote SSH host.
+Determined shells can be seamlessly integrated into popular IDEs, functioning similarly to a remote SSH host.

+-  :ref:`PyCharm <pycharm>`
+-  :ref:`VSCode <vscode>`

 .. toctree::
    :hidden: